Medigap Plan F High Deductible Make Sense or Not?

 Who Is The High Deductible Plan F For?

-A 65 year old Male, non smoker in Boca Raton, FL would have a premium for Medigap Plan G of $212/mo. with Mutual of Omaha.
+A 65 year old Male, non smoker in Boca Raton, FL would have a premium for Medigap Plan G of $212/mo. at this time in 2024 with Mutual of Omaha.
 This is aggressively priced for comparison sake and not easy to qualify for.
-Plan G is considered to be a value plan by most senior health agents/brokers.
+Plan G is considered to be a value plan by most senior health insurance agents/brokers.
 It is typically purchased for its affordability and the excellent benefits it offers.
-It has a Part B deductible of $240 in 2024 for Part B, outpatient care.
-At age 65 this male, Medicare Supplement policy owner would pay $2544 a year as of January 2023.
-He would also be responsible for the first $240 for Medicare approved care outside of the hospital for2800 his Part B deductible if he utilized any healthcare during the year.
+Your only responsiblity for Medicare approved claims is the Part B deductible.
+In 2024 – $240.
+Our example 65 year old Male, Medigap Plan G owner would pay $2544 a year as of January 2023.
+His only responsibility for approved care is for the first $240 of outpatient care each year.

 Now, let’s take a closer look at the Medigap High Deductible Plan F which pays full benefits after you meet the annual deductible of $2800 in 2024.
 The monthly cost for a 65 year old male would be $64 for the United American High Deductible Plan F. This particular example from United American, a High Deductible Medigap Plan F would save you $1676 a year in insurance premiums with their standard Plan G. This money could be put in savings in a separate bank account to accumulate over time.
 You are self insuring yourself with an accumulation strategy versus giving it to the insurance company in monthly premiums.